 The Bible gives us an example in the life of Jesus’ parents that helps us see the importance of constant connection to the Lord to maintain our salvation.
 If Joseph and Mary had kept their minds upon God by thought and prayer, they would not have lost sight of Jesus.
-By one day’s neglect they lost the Savior; but it cost them three days of uneasy search to find Him (Luke 2:44-46).
-So, it is with us; by idle talk, evil- speaking, or negligence of prayer, we may in one day lose the Savior’s presence, and it may take many days of distressed search to find Him, and regain the harmony that we have lost.
+By one day’s neglect, they lost the Savior; but it cost them three days of uneasy search to find Him (Luke 2:44-46).
+So, it is with us; by idle talk, evil- speaking, or negligence of prayer and study of the Word, we may in one day lose the Savior’s presence, and it may take many days of distressed search to find Him, and regain the harmony that we have lost.

-Then when we fellowship together, we will be a blessing to one another (Ephesians 5:19-21).
+Then when we fellowship with the believers, we will be a blessing to each other (Ephesians 5:19-21).
 If we are Christ’s, we shall love to talk of Him; and as we speak to one another of His love, our hearts will become kinder by His divine powers.
-Observing the beauty of His character, we shall be “changed into the same image from glory to glory” (2 Cor.
-3:18).
+Observing the beauty of His character, we shall be “changed into the same image from glory to glory” (2 Corinthians 3:18).
 As we abide in Him, we will become partakers of the divine nature and have the assurance of salvation now and on the day of Judgement.